-At Lou’s we specialize in adapting equipment to your individual needs.
-We use knowledge of biomechanics and modern pressure and balance measuring tools to properly set up your equipment.
-We also sell the best gear available and will work closely with you to exceed your expectations.
+At Lou’s, we specialize in customizing your gear specifically to fit you using our knowledge of biomechanics and modern pressure and balance-measuring tools.
+We only sell the best equipment available – we will work closely with you to properly set everything up and exceed your expectations.

-Our goal is for you to leave Lou’s and on your very next ski day, ski better than you ever have before.
+At Lou’s, our goal is to help you ski better than you ever have before.

 At Lou’s we believe skiing can be made easier and more enjoyable when equipment is set up for the unique anatomy, alignment and movement of each specific skier, rather than using “one size fits all” factory settings.
 We offer a variety of alignment and boot fitting services and products in addition, of course, to expert ski and boot advice.
 Our experience has been gained from research and extensive work with race coaches, instructors and athletes as well as feedback from each customer.
 Each of these services alone or together act to make dynamic balance on skis easier and movement patterns more natural.